Therapy for People Stuck in Patterns

 • ADHD and executive functioning challenges

-Therapy in this area focuses on identifying the behavioral, emotional, and cognitive patterns contributing to chronic stress and burnout.
-The goal is to rebuild sustainable ways of working, thinking, and living so that success does not come at the expense of mental and physical wellbeing.
+Therapy in this area focuses on identifying the behavioral, emotional, and cognitive patterns that contribute to chronic stress and burnout.
+The goal is to build more sustainable ways of working, thinking, and living so that success does not come at the expense of mental or physical health.

 Common concerns include: